Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Introduction

 \section{Introduction}

-It has long been known that NLP research and applications are highly concentrated on high-resource languages.
-Likewise, most current conversational tasks are developed solely for English or a few other rich-resource languages such as Chinese, French, and Japanese.
+It has long been known that NLP research and applications are concentrated on high-resource languages such as English, French, and Japanese.
 This limitation introduces bias and prevents people in minority language groups from accessing recent NLP technologies.

-Fortunately, while most of the world's languages are resource-sparse and do not have enough data to train robust models in their own, many languages do share a considerable amount of underlying structure at different linguistic levels (vocabulary, syntax and semantics).
 Driven by advances in large-scale training, there has been an increase in the number of approaches that attempt to learn general-purpose multilingual representations, which aim to capture shared knowledge across languages.
 Jointly trained multilingual language models such as XLM-R \cite{conneau-etal-2020-unsupervised} and mBART \cite{liu-etal-2020-multilingual-denoising}, coupled with supervised fine-tuning in the source (English) language, have been quite successful in transferring linguistic and task knowledge from one language to another without using any task labels in the target language, a.k.a. \emph{zero-shot transfer}.
 Despite their effectiveness, studies \citep{wu-dredze-2019-beto,pires-etal-2019-multilingual,k2020crosslingual} have also highlighted key factors for successful transfer which include structural similarity between languages and the tasks under consideration.
 When it comes to conversational tasks, studies on cross-lingual zero-shot transfer have been limited to only few domains and languages.